 It should be noted that the number of homes on site at the end of June 2019 was 6,439.
 Given the healthy pipeline and expected delivery profile over the coming two quarters, I am confident that we are on track to meet our targets.

-In order to support housing authorities deliver on their responsibilities and obligations, a number of dedicated structures have been put in place across the country over the last number of years.
+In order to support housing authorities in delivering on their responsibilities and obligations, a number of dedicated structures have been put in place across the country over the last number of years.

 A dedicated Housing Delivery Office (HDO) was also established within my Department in September 2017 to support local authorities, approved housing bodies and all stakeholders involved in the delivery of key elements of the ambitious private and social housing targets in the Rebuilding Ireland Action Plan.
 The purpose of this office is to accelerate and monitor housing delivery, both private and social, on key sites, identify further mechanisms to accelerate delivery, and support the roll-out of complex construction projects, including identifying and resolving barriers to delivery.